-If your credit card is lost, the chances of you becoming a victim of different types of credit card frauds is very high should the card fall into the wrong hands.
+If your credit card is lost, the chances of you becoming a victim of credit card fraud is very high should the card fall into the wrong hands.
 As a precautionary measure, it is advised to inform the authorities immediately about your lost card.

 Each bank has a credit card fraud detection system in place to protect you from identity theft.
 However, if you notice any fraudulent activity before the bank does, it is critical that you report it and block the card.
 There are several ways of doing so: